ArrogantGao/Personal_Materials/job_talk/sog_ob.typ

 #timecounter(1)

-The long-range potential is computed by a Fourier-Chebyshev solver.
 $
   Phi_("long")^l (arrow(r)) = sum_(arrow(n)) sum_(j = 1)^N q_j w_l e^(- (arrow(r) - arrow(r)_j + arrow(n) circle arrow(L))^2 / s_l^2), quad s_l > eta L_z
 $

+The long-range potential is computed by a Fourier-Chebyshev solver.

-The extremely smooth long-range Gaussians are interpolated on the Chebyshev proxy points in $z$, similar to that of the periodic FMM @jiang2023jcp, and only *$O(1)$ number of Chebyshev points are required*.
+The extremely smooth long-range Gaussians are interpolated on the Chebyshev proxy points in $z$, similar to that of the periodic FMM, and only *$O(1)$ number of Chebyshev points are required*.

 Then 2D NUFFT like steps can be used to evaluate the potential on a tensor-product grid, where upsampling is also not needed.